Animal Husbandry

 Introduction

-The dairy sector in India has a vital role in boosting the Indian economy and socio-economic development of rural households.
-India is the largest milk producing country.
-Dairy farming in India is a highly attractive income source for millions of rural families.
-It employs a huge population of small and marginal farmers who are dependent on it for their livelihood.
+The dairy sector in India plays a key role in boosting Indian economy and the development of rural households.
+India is the largest milk-producing country.
+Dairy farming here is a major source of income for millions of families.
+It employs a large number of small and marginal farmers who depend on it for their livelihoods.

-India was a milk-deficit country during the 1950s and 1960s.
+India was a milk-deficient country during the 1950s and 1960s.
 There was negative annual production growth for many years, and a huge reliance on imports.
 The survival of the Indian dairy industry was tough.
-The annual milk production stood below 21 million tonnes by 1970, even though India had the highest cattle population globally.
+The annual milk production stood below 21 million tonnes by 1970, even though India had the world's largest cattle population.

 The National Dairy Development Board (NDDB) was formed in 1965 after the late PM Lal Bahadur Shastri's visit to Gujarat.
 It put forward the Operation Flood (OF) programme to create an Anand Pattern for dairy cooperatives nationwide.